Assyrian weddings: Before wedding day

 Traditionally in the Assyrian community, it is not considered polite to just go to the house of a girl one likes, so the family of the to-be groom begins to look for a potential match.
-A pre-engagement gathering called the Mashmeta (ܡܲܫܡܲܥܬܵܐ) takes place where the suitor's family will visit that of the woman and ask for her and their son to be married.
+A pre-engagement gathering called the Mashmētā (ܡܲܫܡܲܥܬܵܐ) takes place where the suitor's family will visit that of the woman and ask for her and their son to be married.
 The groom does not attend, and the woman is instructed to stay in her room while negotiations take place.
 If the family accepts, they will start to pick a day for the engagement party, but not before the woman is told of the outcome.
-The tradition is also performed by Chaldean Catholics from Iraq and Turkey; the former is known as Tenatha (ܬܲܢܲܝܬܵܐ) and is similar to Mashmeta, but may also include gifting of jewelry to the bride's family.
-The latter is known as Patkha Urxa (ܦܬܲܚܵܐ ܐܼܘܪܚܵܐ).
+The tradition is also performed by Chaldean Catholics from Iraq and Turkey; the former is known as Tanētā (ܬܲܢܲܝܬܵܐ) and is similar to Mashmeta, but may also include gifting of jewelry to the bride's family.
+The latter is known as Pṯākhā Urkhā (ܦܬ݂ܵܚܵܐ ܐܘܼܪܚܵܐ).

 In southeastern Turkey, the man's family will go to see the girl bringing flowers and sweets; the father starts by saying "If you accept, we have come to be your relatives."
 The marriage between the man and woman is not decided immediately, as the bride and her family for time to consider the marriage proposal.
 Men would usually be required to have reached the age of marriage, as well as having completed mandatory military service before the ritual takes place.
 If the girl accepts the proposal, they are bestowed jewelry by the church, which is typically a cross.
 The families then decide the day of the engagement.
 Couples are not restricted from seeing each other, but unless someone from the girl's family is present, she is not allowed to show her face to the groom.

 A week before some weddings, female relatives will work together to knit a honeymoon blanket while dances are performed by younger women.
 Henna rituals are also commonly performed; although these celebrations used to be female-exclusive, they've since become mixed-gender festivities.